brankovicvukasin/Artificial-Intelligence-Software-Project/README.md

 # Blockade: A Strategic 2D Pygame

 This project is a 2D strategic game developed with Python and Pygame, where two players navigate through obstacles to reach the finish line.
-Drawing inspiration from classic board games and enhanced with a digital twist, Blockade offers engaging gameplay, strategic depth, and AI challenges.
+This project is developed for the Artificial Intelligence course at the University of Niš, Faculty of Electronic Engineering, Department of Computer Science.
+This 2D game is based on the popular board game called Blockade.
+Player can play against another player or against AI opponent.

 ## Features

-- **Engaging 2D Gameplay:** Experience the thrill of strategy and planning in a competitive setting, with a clear and intuitive interface.
+- **Engaging 2D Gameplay:** Clear and intuitive interface for experience of the thrill of strategy and planning in a competitive setting.
 - **Advanced AI Opponent:** Test your skills against a challenging AI, powered by a custom algorithm designed to simulate competitive gameplay.
 - **Dynamic Wall System:** Strategically place walls to block your opponent's path or protect your own route to victory.
 - **Customizable Settings:** Adjust game settings to modify gameplay dynamics, including board size, wall count, and AI difficulty.